ceos-seo/odc-colab/README.md

 there.
 You will have to replace the `<URI_PLACEHOLDER>` with your notebook's URI first, or you can optionally remove that block from your notebook.

-**NOTE:** The patch only adds the top blocks specified earlier.
+**NOTE:** The patch only adds the top blocks specified earlier for a local database environment.
 Other code in the notebook may need to be edited (such as product names and extents) in order for the notebook to run to completion in Colab.

 ## Developers
 Info for developers working on this repository: